Senhua-Liu/Advanced-Programming-Project/README.md

     student6@efrei.net, student6
     student7@efrei.net, student7

 For your information, this web application use .com for all tutor's email, .fr for admin's email, .net for student's email.
+Also, all users passwords are irreversible (package of bcryptjs).

 # 5. References: